ypriverol/os-proteomics/manuscript.md

 [ML: I have removed some contradictions from this section, but it seems somewhat redundant with the "Attributes of Open Source" section below -- perhaps the attributes should be moved here?]

+### Attributes of an open source project

-OSS (open-source software) refers to software that meets several criteria (https://opensource.org/osd): The source code — the instructions that define how the software functions — must be made accessible to anyone, and anyone must be allowed to be redistribute, modify, or create derived works of the software.
+~~The source code — the instructions that define how the software functions — must be made accessible to anyone, and anyone must be allowed to be redistribute, modify, or create derived works of the software.
 Availability of the source code alone is not sufficient for the software to qualify as open-source, as different licenses can restrict use or modification of the software to different fields of endeavors (e.g., modification only for non-commercial use).

-Unlike "closed-source", "source-available", or "proprietary" software, where the code remains private, OSS provides transparency by design, which is essential for fostering trust, collaboration, and progress in science.
+Unlike "closed-source", "source-available", or "proprietary" software, where the code remains private, OSS provides transparency by design, which is essential for fostering trust, collaboration, and progress in science.~~
+Given the many misconceptions and complexities surrounding open-source in proteomics, we aim to clarify for the entire community (users, developers, manuscript readers, and reviewers) what constitutes open-source.
+Open-source software specifically refers to software that meets several criteria (https://opensource.org/osd):

+- **Source Code Availability**: The source code - the instructions that define how software functions - is publicly accessible, allowing anyone to view, download, and examine the code’s details (https://opensource.org/osd).

+- **OSI-Approved License**: The software must use an Open Source Initiative-approved license, which specifies rights to freely use, modify, and distribute the software, regardless of its application or environment (https://opensource.org/licenses).

+- **Freedom to Modify and Distribute**: Open-source software, in contrast to source-available software, allows users not only to access the code but also to modify it and share these modifications, encouraging innovation and collaboration.

+- **Transparency and Community Trust**: With open-source, the code is transparent by design, allowing the community to understand, verify, and contribute to the project.
+This fosters trust and credibility, especially crucial in scientific fields.

+- **Collaborative Development**: Open-source projects are often maintained by communities or dedicated teams, and they welcome contributions, such as bug reports, enhancements, and new features, from a diverse group of users and developers.

+- **Long-term Reliability**: Because the code is publicly accessible, open-source projects are less dependent on single organizations or developers, promoting continuity and stability even if original contributors leave.

+- **No Restriction to Specific User Groups**: Unlike “free-for-academic-use” licenses, which restrict usage to academic settings, open-source licenses do not impose limitations on the types of users or institutions that can access or use the software.

+- ~~**Not Dependent on Platform**: Open-source projects aim to be platform-agnostic, allowing integration across various environments and reducing dependency on proprietary systems or architectures.~~

+- ~~**Not Necessarily Free of Cost**: Open-source software is “free” in terms of freedom, not necessarily in terms of price.
+Users might pay for support, hosting, or additional services, but they retain freedom in how they use and modify the software.~~

+[ML: I would remove the last two bullet points.
+These aren't necessary attributes]

 ### Misconceptions about open-source